Estimating Continuous Treatment Effects with Two-Stage Kernel Ridge Regression: Introduction

 \section{Introduction}

-Estimating the causal effects of continuous treatments---such as drug dosages, training intensity, or varying policy levels---is a fundamental challenge in causal inference \citep{ishak2015simulation,kennedy2017non,colangelo2025double,zhang2025doubly}.
+Estimating the causal effects of continuous treatments---such as drug dosages, training intensity, or varying policy levels---is a fundamental challenge in causal inference \citep{ishak2015simulation,kennedy2017non,colangelo2026double,zhang2025doubly}.
 The primary estimand of interest is the Treatment Effect Function (TEF), which maps each treatment value to the population-averaged outcome.
 A central difficulty in observational settings is confounding (or distribution shift): treatment assignment often depends on complex, high-dimensional covariates.
 Consequently, direct regression of the outcome on the treatment yields biased estimates of the TEF.
 Because the TEF depends only on the treatment, a central goal is to derive learning bounds that adapt to its typically lower complexity rather than to that of the nuisance component.

-State-of-the-art nonparametric approaches typically address this via two-stage ``debiasing'' procedures, which involve estimating nuisance components---specifically the conditional outcome mean and treatment density---to construct pseudo-outcomes \citep{kennedy2017non,colangelo2025double,bonvini2022fast}.
-However, existing theory typically requires estimating the conditional treatment density (the generalized propensity score) and controlling nuisance estimation error in stronger norms such as \(L^4\) or \(L^\infty\), rather than only \(L^2\).
-Guaranteeing such convergence is especially challenging when covariates are high-dimensional, discrete, or sparse.
+State-of-the-art nonparametric approaches typically address this via two-stage ``debiasing'' procedures, which estimate nuisance components---most notably the conditional outcome mean and the treatment density, or generalized propensity score---to construct pseudo-outcomes \citep{kennedy2017non,colangelo2026double,bonvini2022fast}.
+A key bottleneck is the conditional treatment density: existing guarantees typically require estimating it, together with the outcome nuisance, in stronger norms such as \(L^4\) or \(L^\infty\), rather than only \(L^2\).
+Providing such convergence is especially challenging when covariates are high-dimensional, discrete, or sparse.
+Moreover, estimating the conditional treatment density is often challenging and highly sensitive to weak overlap and model misspecification.
+Consequently, continued efforts have been made to avoid this difficulty \cite{tubbicke2022entropy,HGC24,fong2018covariate}.